MythicAgents/thanatos/documentation-payload/tetanus/commands/socks.md

 ## Summary

-This establishes a SOCKS5 proxy through the Medusa agent, permitting tooling to be proxied through the compromised host.
+This establishes a [SOCKS5 proxy](https://docs.mythic-c2.net/operational-pieces/socks-proxy) through the Tetanus agent, permitting tooling to be proxied through the compromised host.
 Currently only outgoing TCP connections are supported.

 - Needs Admin: False